User Behavior Tracking: How to Collect and Analyze User Behavior Data [+Tools]

 Best tools for user behavior tracking

-This section will cover three of the best tools to monitor user behavior.
+This section will cover three of the best tools to monitor and analyze user behavior.

 We’ll go over features, who the product is ideal for, how much they cost, and their rating on Capterra and G2.

-The software lets you set your own goals, which makes tracking a lot easier.
+With Userpilot analytics features you can set your own goals, which makes tracking a lot easier.
 All you have to do is check who is doing what based on your previously defined key performance indicators.

 You can also generate analytics based on what features users engage with inside the product—all without writing a line of code.